Organization of Yugoslav Nationalists: Publications and logo

-In August 1921, five months after ORJUNA's establishment, the organisation began producing its main publication Pobeda (lit.
+In August 1921, five months after ORJUNA's establishment, the organisation began producing its publication Pobeda (lit.
 'Victory') in Split.
 The initiative for its launch came from Angjelinović.
 The initial issue of the newspaper received congratulatory messages from Speaker of the Assembly of Yugoslavia Ivan Ribar, Pribićević, and others, as well as a poem by Aleksa Šantić that became the organisation's anthem.
 Pobeda used combative rhetoric to denounce groups they deemed enemies of the state.
 Those included communists, clericalists, (Note: In early 1920s, in the context of Yugoslav politics, the term clericalists was often used as a reference to the Slovene People's Party and the Croatian Popular Party.)
 Croatian Bloc supporters, Trumbić, and HSS leader Stjepan Radić specifically, and Zagreb's Jewish population in general.
 ORJUNA published several other regional or local newspapers.
 After 1925, as membership declined, most were affected by a lack of money and ceased publication.

 The ORJUNA logo was created by Radovan Tommaseo, an artist from Split, in September 1921.
 The logo consisted of overlaid black letters J, N, and O set in an octagon with a blue, white, and red triple border.

 Legacy

 Because it opposed the parliamentary democracy and advocated for dictatorial rule in the country, the general public largely viewed ORJUNA as a fascist organisation.
 Its efforts were a failure given the popularity of its nominal enemies—the KPJ and the HSS.
 The latter became the Croats' dominant political party partly due to its opposition to the integral Yugoslavism.
 Despite ORJUNA's efforts, Yugoslavism as an idea did not appeal to a broader public, even though the organisation enjoyed significant support in Dalmatia in its early years.
-There was an attempt at reestablishing ORJUNA following the proclamation of the Octroic Constitution introduced by a royal decree in 1931.
-The attempt failed due to a lack of interest.
+There was an attempt at reestablishing ORJUNA following the proclamation of the Octroyed Constitution introduced by a royal decree in 1931.
+The attempt failed due to a lack of interest of the public.

 In Croatia, ORJUNA's stated struggle against Croatian separatism was viewed in the context of ORJUNA's reliance on Pribićević and his power base among Serbs outside Serbia, especially the Croatian Serbs.
 In turn, it contributed to a significant deterioration of the Croat–Serb relations.

 During the Second World War, following the 1941 Invasion of Yugoslavia, the largest portion of ORJUNA's prominent members joined the Axis-collaborating Chetniks.
 That group included Jevđević, Trifunović Birčanin, and Bartulović.
 Others, like Leontić, joined the KPJ-led Yugoslav Partisans.

 In the 1990s, the term orjunaš (lit. 'a member of ORJUNA') was used by Croatian right-wing commentators as a derogatory term to describe the left-wing and liberal opposition to the ruling Croatian Democratic Union as enemies of the Croatia's statehood.
-In the process, those commentators equated the Yugoslavist ideology and the Greater Serbian political project.
+In the process, those commentators argued that the Yugoslavist ideology was a part of the Greater Serbian political project.